WLTools/LanguageSpec/docs/Contributing/index.md

 # How to Contribute

 Would you like to help construct a language specification for Wolfram Language?
-It's as easy as writing some [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+It's as easy as clicking "<a href="https://github.com/WLTools/LanguageSpec/edit/master/docs/index.md" class="icon icon-github"> Edit on GitHub</a>" and writing some [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

+Just click on the index page of any category to find a place to start.
+If you have content but don't yet know where it should go, put it in the [Homeless Content page](Homeless-content.md).

+Hit us up on...

 * **Slack Workspace:** https://wolfr.am/y0c73dZg
 * **GitHub:** [https://github.com/WLTools](https://github.com/WLTools) Unfortunately, GitHub requires organization members to be "invited" by email or GitHub username, but I intend it to be open to anyone who wishes to participate.
 Hit us up on Slack.

 ## Writing Content

+If you do not yet have write access to this repository, you should use the usual GitHub workflow outlined below.

 ### Get the Content